Crystal Ninja scales online courses with AI video | HeyGen

 Staying true to her brand while teaching at scale

 One of the most surprising outcomes was how naturally students connected with Kellie’s avatar.
-Even long-time VIP members didn’t realise some lessons weren’t filmed live.
+Even long-time VIP members didn’t realize some lessons weren’t filmed live.

 “No one knew it wasn’t me,” she said.
 “I did a 25-minute lecture, and no one had a clue.”